hugodemenez/hugodemenez/README.md

 ## Who am I ?

+Born in early 2000, I have always been keen on computers and internet.
+Through my teenage, I fell in love with industrial design.

+Today, I want to combine both with a new product on the field : a reactive dry-aging appliance

+As an hobby, I enjoy building trading algorithm and finding new ways of anticipating market movements

-:man_student: Studying quantitative and corporate finance alongside computer science.
+:man_student: After 5 years studying quantitative and corporate finance alongside computer science, I graduted with :
-I expect to graduate with an engineering and a master degree at the end of 2023.
-Also taking courses with Harvard Business School Online :
+* Finance and computer science engineering degree
+* Master in quantitative finance degree

-* Design thinking
+* Design thinking and innovation certificate
-* Entrepreneurship essentials.

 ## Computer Science